fbpx

 Understanding South African Consumer Protection Laws in Online Gaming

-• Responsible gambling measures, such as self-exclusion options and awareness campaigns.
+• Require responsible gambling messages and awareness campaigns.

-• Protections for vulnerable players, including minors and individuals with gambling addictions.
+• Protect vulnerable individuals, including minors and those with gambling problems.

 The Role of Gaming Operators in Responsible Gambling